alpeterson24/alpeterson24.github.io/_portfolio/blocjams-angular.md

 title: BlocJams-Angular
 feature-img: "img/bloc-jams2.png"
 thumbnail-path: img/bloc-jams.png
-short-description: BlocJams but refactored with AngularJS!
+short-description: BlocJams but refactored with AngularJS and created at Bloc!
 ---

 Write some stuff describing BlocJams-angular